Royal Almanac: Typography

-The print quality improves significantly when Laurent d'Houry became printer.
-He multiplies the number of bands and cul-de-lampes used to decorate titles and ends of sections.
-The Almanac is still very minimal in prints because the image is not its goal.
-The only that the reader will be able to find are the diagrams explaining the oppositions of the planets and eclipses, present every year, and the map of departments of France from the 1791 and 1792 editions.
+The print quality improved significantly when Laurent d'Houry became the printer.
+He multiplied the number of bands and cul-de-lampes used to decorate titles and ends of sections.
+The Almanac is still very minimal in prints because the image was not its goal.
+The only print that the reader will be able to find are the diagrams explaining the oppositions of the planets and eclipses, present every year, and the map of departments of France from the 1791 and 1792 editions.

 Despite the short time to prepare the book, the printer takes care with the presentation and uses, as appropriate, many variations in the size and shape of characters for easy reading of long lists, special characters to emphasize certain lines, compositions tables or columns and groupings in braces.

-Its Le Breton, grandson of Laurent Houry, who brings the most to the book.
-He increases and restructures the Almanac significantly, and also improves its presentation in order to preserve readability.
-Many notes are added to guide the reader and help in understanding the operation of certain administrative bodies.

 The more modern nineteenth-century Almanacs benefit from technological advances.
-The design of characters is modernized and the use of fonts with varied graphics increases, sometimes in excess: we can count at least 7 fonts in 11 different typefaces on the cover page of the National Almanac of 1850 printed by Guyot et Scribe!
+The design of characters is modernized and the use of fonts with varied graphics increases, sometimes in excess: we can count at least 7 fonts in 11 different typefaces on the cover page of the National Almanac of 1850 printed by Guyot et Scribe.

 Announcements, the ancestors of advertising, are introduced by the publisher Berger-Levrault in the late nineteenth century.

 Final Page Proof

-The deadline for submitting this information to the editor is set to "the first ten days of October (or November):.
+The deadline for submitting this information to the editor was set to the first ten days of October (or November).
 The last-minute changes are incorporated in an erratum at the end of the book.
 When they are too large, they may even delay the release.
-In late December, a proof is sent to the administration for approval of the content.
-This approval is required before the publication goes on sale.
+In late December, a proof was sent to the administration for approval of the content.
+This approval was required before the publication went on sale.

 This leaves only two months to integrate the information of the year in the text of the previous edition and call all of the pages before submitting the book for the final page proof.
 The editing step, at least for the test in 1706, has not been done with great care as can be seen by very many shells and mistakes which have crept into the table of contents presented in thumbnail to the right.

-Once the administrative agreement is obtained, it is inserted at the end of the book, the Almanac is stapled or bound and is then distributed to customers at the end of the year.
+Once the administrative agreement was obtained, it was inserted at the end of the book, the Almanac was stapled or bound and was then distributed to customers at the end of the year.

 Printing

 Early Almanacs were not printed by Laurent d'Houry.
 The Almanac of 1706 was printed by Jacques Vincent, installed Huchette street, at the sign of the Angel.
 On November 15, 1712, Laurent Houry became printer and immediately began printing his work.
-From then on, all the almanacs are be printed by their publishers.
+From then on, all the almanacs were printed by their publishers.